Bungarus multicinctus – Many-banded Krait

 |A bite of a juvenile of this, or at least a very closely related species, has caused the death of herpetologist Joe Slowinsky.|

 DescriptionThe Many-banded Krait – Bungarus multicinctus – has a dark brown – blackish body with thin white bands.
-The band count in our individual was 48.
-According to various sources minimum band count is about 35, but some of this information might be questionable after e.g. the Bungarus wanghaotingi has been split off from this species.
+The band count in our individual is 50 on body and tail combined.
+Minimum band count is supposed to be about 35, but it varies per source.

 The body is triangular shaped with enlarged vertebral scales, the head only slightly distinct from the neck.
 The tongue is pinkish, the ventrals cream.